SnehaShukla937/SnehaShukla937.github.io/_pages/about.md

 Experience
 =========
 * **Programmer**, [National Informatics Center (NIC)](https://chhattisgarh.nic.in/), [Jul.
 2018 - Dec.
 2019]
-  * Research & Development on Speech Recognition System using Convolution Neural Network (CNN) Deep Learning technique using Python programming language.
+  * Involved in the research and development group of a school education project, where I have designed a speech recognition system utilising deep learning techniques.
+The vision of this project is to tackle the problem of pronunciation in the English language.
-  * Performed data analytics and report generation on state PDS and state education data using SQL queries, SQLite3 and Python’s Pandas, ReportLab & MatplotLib libraries.
+  * Worked on data analytics and report generation on state education data using SQL queries, SQLite3, pandas, reportlab, matplotlib and several other python libraries.

 Some Academic Achievements